Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Color By Chain Number checkbox

-When enabled, cartoon edges will be added to the renders.
+When enabled, atoms will get colored based on the chain to which they belong.

 #### Center Distance Fade checkbox